markfinger/python-react/README.md

 An import path that will be used when rendering bundled components.

+If not defined, the bundler will default to using js-host's SOURCE_ROOT via `os.path.join(SOURCE_ROOT, 'node_modules', 'react')`.

+Default: `None`

+### TRANSLATE_TEST

+When bundling a component with `translate=True`, this JavaScript regex is tested against every file to determine if the babel loader should run over it.

-If not defined, this will default to the version of React installed within the `node_modules` directory within your js-host `SOURCE_ROOT` setting.
+If not defined, the bundler will default to using `'/.jsx$/'`.

 Default: `None`